Skip to content

 Once included in your RSpec setup, this library will provide you with a special #karafka object that contains three methods that you can use within your specs:

 • #consumer_for - creates a consumer instance for the desired topic.
-It needs to be set as the spec subject.

 • #produce - "sends" message to the consumer instance.